Skip to content

 • Systems MUST fail closed on verification or policy errors.

-• Trust Badges MUST be transmitted over encrypted channels.
+• Trust Badges and Authority Envelopes MUST be transmitted over encrypted channels.

 • Badge lifetimes SHOULD be short to reduce replay risk.